--> Skip to main content

 Hindu Volunteer Opportunities by VTSEVA – Education and Relief Programs

 VT Seva is a volunteer driven service organization founded by Sri Chinna Jeeyar Swamiji.
 The provide opportunity for individuals who are interested in serving the poor and underprivileged especially in education and relief programs.
 VT Seva stands for Volunteering Together for Service/Seva.
 VT Seva serves the underprivileged children from remote tribal areas by providing quality education for free.
 They are also actively involved in serving the low socio-economic blind children by providing high quality education with the usage of latest technology to make them self reliant.
 VT Seva is a volunteer driven non-profit service organization and each and every volunteer can make a positive difference in someone’s life.
-You can get more detailed information about VTSEVA here at their website.
+You can get more detailed information about VTSEVA here at their website. (the website is no longer available)

-Hindu Cremation Procedure in Children’s Death
+Hindu Cremation Procedure During Death Of Children

 Sanskrit online Journal – Jahnavi

 Jahnavi is a Sanskrit online journal with thought provoking articles from scholars.
 All articles are in Sanskrit and the journal aims to make the modern generation aware of our tradition and heritage.
 The journal is a must read for all Sanskrit lovers.
 About the e-Journal Jahnavi Passing through transition time phase our India needs that the vacuum between our traditional root value, heritage and modern young generation must be covered.
 As first Sanskrit E-Journal (Jahnavi Sanskrit E-Journal) a part of Sarsvat-Niketanam family is oriented to connect our new generation with this divine language which is the base of our root, identity and originality.
 To change public negative mindset towards of Sanskrit and to provide platform to creative thought and analysis related with Sanskrit on internet are our main priorities.
 For successful journey this mission expects a support of Sanskrit and Sanskriti lovers like you.
-You can read Sanskrit e-journal Jahnavi here.
+You can read Sanskrit e-journal Jahnavi here. (like most Hindu websites t

 Goddess Savitri